Adam Burish: Media career

 Burish joined NBC Sports Chicago in 2017 as an analyst for the Chicago Blackhawks.
 He provides commentary during pregame and postgame shows.

 Personal

 Burish has a younger sister, Nikki Burish, who also played for the University of Wisconsin.
+Both siblings won their national championship the same year, 2006.

 Married to Jackie Burish on August 17, 2019.

 Burish attended the Route 91 Harvest music festival on October 1, 2017, when a gunman opened fire on concertgoers.
 He survived the attack and was not injured.